Graph Foundation Models: Concepts, Opportunities and Challenges: LLM-based Models

 \subsection{Discussion}

 Efforts of aligning graph data with natural language and using sole LLMs as graph learners has paved the way for exciting developments.
 The integration of graph data, text, and other modalities into transformer-based models presents a promising way, with the potential to connect techniques from the GNN field with advancements in the LLM domain.
 Moreover, leveraging LLMs allows for the unification of various graph tasks, as these tasks can all be described in natural language.
-This makes LLM-based backbones a more competitive selection for building graph foundation models.
+This makes LLM-based backbones a more competitive selection for building GFMs.

 Nonetheless, it is essential to acknowledge that the current ways of utilizing LLMs as backbones for graph learning also presents inherent limitations.
-These limitations encompass the inability of LLMs to {effectively process the lengthy textual information required to describe graph structures}, their incapacity to engage in multi-hop logical reasoning through graph links, the challenge they face in capturing the topological structures prevalent in highly connected graphs, and their struggle in handling the dynamic nature of graphs that evolve over time.
-These shortcomings underscore the need for further research and innovation in using LLM-based models for graph learning.
+These limitations encompass the inability of LLMs to {effectively process the lengthy textual information required to describe graph structures}, their incapacity to engage in multi-hop logical reasoning through graph links, the challenge they face in capturing the topological structures prevalent in highly connected graphs, and their struggle in handling the dynamic nature of graphs that evolve over time. {Furthermore, graph-to-text methods are constrained by the LLM’s input length, limiting the size of the graph data they can handle.
+In contrast, graph-to-token methods incur higher computational costs but can process large-scale graph data encountered in real-world scenarios, as each node can usually be represented by just a single token~\cite{InstructGLM}.} These shortcomings underscore the need for further research in using LLM-based models for graph learning.

-{Future research directions for LLM-based approaches include enhancing the ability of Large Language Models to more effectively and efficiently understand critical information in graphs, including node features and topological structures.
+{Future research directions for LLM-based approaches include enhancing the ability of LLMs to more effectively and efficiently understand critical information in graphs, including node features and topological structures.
 Considering that LLMs cannot directly comprehend graphs, and flattened natural language description of graphs are likely to result in information loss, efficient and structured modeling techniques for graphs need to be developed.
-These methods are expected to help bridge the gap between natural language prompts and the comprehensive information present in graph data.}
+These methods are expected to help bridge the gap between natural language prompts and the comprehensive information present in graph data. {Moreover, existing research, such as LLM4DYG~\cite{zhang2023llm4dyg}, has explored the application of LLMs to complex graph data, specifically temporal graphs.
+However, more diverse types of graph data, such as hypergraphs and heterogeneous graphs, need to be explored.}}